kabir12345/kabir12345/README.md

 # Hello, there! 👋

 I'm Kabir Jaiswal, a Master's student in Computer Engineering at New York University (NYU) 🎓.
-Currently:  Machine Learning @ BrandGuard AI.
+Currently:  Machine Learning @ Otto Aviation.
-Seeking new opportunities as a MLE.

 ## 📚 Education

 - Master's in Computer Engineering, New York University, NY, USA (In progress) [GPA 3.88/4]